 Amazing day out

 Never have I visited a facility with so many enthusiastic, helpful keepers.
 Almost every exhibit had someone nearby only too happy to chat about the animals.
-We learned their names, their habits, and after sticking around for feeding time, we also could reel off truly memorable photos at most enclosures.
-This was a trip well worth making, and I hope to be a ‘keeper for a day’ soon. – CAmzn, England
+We learned their names, habits, and after sticking around for feeding time, we also could reel off truly memorable photos at most enclosures.
+This trip was well worth making, and I hope to be a ‘keeper for a day’ soon. – CAmzn, England

 Lookout Lodge at Whipsnade Zoo

-Fancy spending a night at Whipsnade Zoo, amongst the animals?
+Fancy spending a night at Whipsnade Zoo amongst the animals?